Ken Masters: Street Fighter games

 Ken's following appearance is in Street Fighter III.
 The storyline reveals that he is still friendly with Ryu and has a student named Sean.
 In his ending from the first two installment, it is revealed that Ken has a son named Mel who is already a child.
 In the sequel Street Fighter III: 3rd Strike, Ken's ending involves him winning a fighting tournament and celebrating it with his family and Sean.
 In Street Fighter IV, Ken enters into the world tournament while waiting for the birth of Mel worried about being able to become a proper family man while worrying about his competition.
 In his ending, Ken reunites with his wife and his newborn child Mel happily.
 Ken also appears in Street Fighter V; Ken and Ryu's younger ages are also explored in the tutorial similar to the Alpha trilogy.
 His adult years as a family man are also given their own stage where the Masters family remember their previous years with Ryu and fights Birdie in the present.
 He later goes to a party from Sakura's friend Karin who challenges to another fight.
 In the end, Ken and Eliza makes it to the party properly where the former worries about Ryu's fight with his inner darkness.
 Ken also appears playable in the larger Street Fighter V story mode where he is recruited by Chun-Li's forces to take down Bison's group when Mel was two years old.

 In Street Fighter 6, set years after the events of III, where Mel is now a teenager, Ken originally planned to form partnerships with JP and the young King of Nayshall to build the country's first coliseum martial arts tournament while hiring Luke as Mel's bodyguard.
-However, Ken learns that JP is a leader of terrorist group known as Amnesia, having manipulated Ken into unknowingly funding his criminal activities instead of opening the tournament.
+However, Ken learns that JP is a leader of a terrorist group known as Amnesia, having manipulated Ken into unknowingly funding his criminal activities instead of opening the tournament.
 Then, Deepfake footage of Ken frames him for taking part in the conspiracy.
 As his situation is dire, Ken goes into hiding to protect his family while hunting JP, ever since the latter briefly kidnapped Mel during the incident.
 In the game's World Tour mode, the player can find Ken working at a construction site while keeping a low profile.
 Though his name has been cleared at this point, he begins to question what he is fighting for.